-- 2.6 Exceptionally, the Initiative may consider innovative ideas for RPGs proposed by the private, non-profit sector that are not concerned with public policy and therefore do not require the participation of public policy-setting institutions.
+- 2.5 The purpose of the letters of commitment is to: (i) demonstrate the interest that each country has in cooperating with others in the process of producing the RPG; (ii) verify the availability of financial and human resources to implement the activities as stated in the proposal; and (iii) guarantee the sustainability of the process of generating the RPG beyond the IDB's financial support. - 2.6 Exceptionally, the Initiative may consider innovative ideas for RPGs proposed by the private, non-profit sector that are not concerned with public policy and therefore do not require the participation of public policy-setting institutions.
 However, proponents interested in submitting a proposal under this window should bear in mind the following: - a) The RPG will always need to be promoted by means of collective action among the private, non-profit institutions of a minimum of three (3) borrowing member countries of the Bank.
 Therefore, the RPG is necessarily a response to a concern or a missed opportunity that these institutions share and wish to resolve by means of cooperation.
-It is not the delivery of a good, service or resource to the public by a group of non-profit organizations from various countries. - b) Proposals under this window will have to demonstrate that (i) the benefits to be generated by the RPG are expected to be exceptionally significant; (ii) the RPG can be produced in a sustainable manner beyond the financing of the Initiative; and (iii) the governments of the participating countries do not object to the proposal being submitted.
-This means that the proposal needs to be accompanied by a non-objection letter from the government agency that serves as the official IDB liaison in each participating country. - 2.7 In view of the high number of ineligible private sector proposals in the past, the IDB now requires a pre-eligibility review for proposals to be submitted by the private non-profit sector.
-To learn more about the pre-eligibility process and the deadlines to request a pre-eligibility review, click here.
+It is not the delivery of a good, service or resource to the public by a group of non-profit organizations from various countries. - b) Proposals under this window must demonstrate that (i) the benefits to be generated by the RPG are expected to be exceptionally significant; (ii) the RPG can be produced in a sustainable manner beyond the financing of the Initiative; and (iii) the governments of the participating countries do not object to the proposal being submitted.
+This means that the proposal needs to be accompanied by a non-objection letter from the government agency that serves as the official IDB liaison in each participating country.

-Exceptionally, the Initiative may consider bi-national proposals (see paragraph 2.1).
+&lt;sup>3 Exceptionally, the Initiative may consider bi-national proposals (see paragraph 2.1).

-&lt;sup>4 Bi-national proposals submitted by the private, non-profit sector without the participation of public policy-setting institutions must also comply with the criteria associated with bi-national proposals that are listed in paragraph 2.1.
+Bi-national proposals submitted by the private, non-profit sector without the participation of public policy-setting institutions must also comply with the criteria associated with bi-national proposals that are listed in paragraph 2.1.